Member of the Chemical Biology Institute

 Member of Yale faculty since 2014

-Research The Slavoff lab is interested in developing new tools to elucidate novel functions of RNA in cells, including non-canonical translation, RNA degradation in cytoplasmic granules, and RNA trafficking.
-We will utilize a broad range of interdisciplinary methods, including mass spectrometry-based proteomics, microscopy, chemical synthesis, and light- and small molecule-mediated control of biomolecular function.
+The Slavoff lab is interested in developing new tools to elucidate novel functions of RNA in cells, including non-canonical translation and RNA degradation in cytoplasmic granules.
+We utilize a broad range of interdisciplinary methods, including mass-spectrometry-based proteomics, microscopy, structural biology, and small molecule-mediated control of biomolecular function.

 B.S.
 University of Maryland, College Park, 2005

 Ph.D.
 Massachusetts Institute of Technology, 2010

 NIH Ruth L. Kirchstein Postdoctoral Fellow, Harvard University, 2010-14